Nootropic profile

 Taurine is a sulphur-containing amino acid that acts as a neuromodulator in the brain, supporting cognitive function, neuroprotection, and cardiovascular health.
 It has gained attention for its calming effects and potential role in healthy ageing.

-The key benefits of Taurine include: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Taurine are: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.